spadefoot/kohana-orm-leap/README.md

 This project is constantly being improved and extended.
 Here is a list of some of the features to come:

-* Plugins for MongoDB and CouchDB.
+* Plugins for CouchDB, Drizzle, MongoDB, and XML RDB.
+* Master / Slave support.
 * Unit tests.

 If you would like to take on some of these features, please fork this project and then send a pull request when your done.